jb2328/PUX-Diagrams/README.md

 3. Explore the interactive visualization to gain insights into the research paper's content.

 ## Directory Structure
-- `PUX_data.js`: Full PUX paragraphs and GPT4 generated summaries.
+- `PUX_data.js`: Full PUX paragraphs and ChatGPT4 generated summaries.
-- `experience.js`: Data structures and metadata for the visualization.
+- `dataset.js`: Data structures and metadata for the visualization.
 - `helpers.js`: A bunch of helper functions to keep the main script clean.
 - `color_map.js`: D3.js colormaps to be swapped whenever needed.
 - `index.html`: Main HTML file where the visualization is displayed.
 - `viz_script.js`: Main visualization script.
+- `heatmap.ipynb`: Heatmap plot script.

 ## Features